Four things to consider before buying cannabis products

 Your experience with marijuana will be dependent on many personal factors.
 Everyone’s endocannabinoid and physiology system is different, which individualizes the effects of cannabis.

 So you should consider factors such as your age, overall physical and mental health, and previous experiences with marijuana.
+You can also check how long cannabis stays in your system with the thc half life chart.

 Before buying a marijuana strain, do your research to determine the product that will work best for you.
 The chemical level and quality should not be overlooked.